deterministic-arts/DartsCLTools/README.md

    and _found_ is false.
 The _chain_ is not modified in this case.
    Otherwise, the matching entry is removed destructively, and returned as _result_ from this function; _found_ is true in this case.

-   Note, that this function will only destructively modify the cons cell _chain_, never the observer list found in the `car`.
-A copy is created if necessary, which may share structure with the original list.
-This is guaranteed regardless of wether the Lisp implementation supports atomic updates or not.

  - **Function** `notify-observers-in-chain` _chain_ _source_ _event_ &rarr; _undefined_